kc3-lang/kc3/README.md

 # C3

-C3 is a programming language, inspired by C89, Elixir and Common Lisp.
+C3 is a programming language, inspired by C, Elixir and Common Lisp.
-It could be described as C89 with Elixir macros and pattern matching, and an embedded graph database for a fully indexed object system.
+It could be described as C with Elixir macros and pattern matching, and an embedded graph database for a fully indexed object system.

 The idea is to plug macros and pattern matching into C89 and use them to implement